davidtmiller2010/responsive_design_challenges/README.md

 HTML and CSS were used to write this project in Cloud9.

 ## Author
-Challenge CSS code was written by David Miller Challenge HTML code was written by code institute
+- Challenge CSS code was written by David Miller
+- HTML code was written by code institute